AliceJ-Y/Getting-Started-with-Regression-in-R/README.md

 This course consists of two 2-hour sessions that integrate concept-focused discussions and practical R-based activities.
 By the end of the course, you will understand key regression concepts and be able to perform regression analysis in R.

 Key Concepts Covered:
-Variables (Dependent vs. Independent)
+Variables (Dependent vs. Independent);
-Linearity
+Linearity;
-Residuals
+Residuals;
-Coefficients (Intercepts vs. Slopes)
+Coefficients (Intercepts vs. Slopes).

 Key Practicals Include:
-Model Fitting
+Model Fitting;
-Checking Model Assumptions
+Checking Model Assumptions;
-Visualising Fitted Models
+Visualising Fitted Models.

 While this course is suitable for beginners, a basic understanding of R and statistical analyses is recommended.
 Participants should ensure R and necessary packages are installed prior to the course.